pnp/List-Formatting/column-samples/text-wrap-format/README.md

-# Formatting column with long text to multiple-line with word wrap.
+# Multi-line Text with Word Wrap

 ## Summary
 With modern document libraries and lists, lengthy multi-line fields no longer show text in full (a fade is provided).
-This isn't always desired, so this sample demonstrates rending long text to mutilple lines with word wrap, similar to classic mode.
+This isn't always desired, so this sample demonstrates rendering long text to multiple lines with word wrap, similar to classic mode.

 ![screenshot of the sample](./assets/screenshot.png)